Children’s Dentistry Irving TX

 At What Age Are Sealants For Children First Applied?

 If your toddler has teeth with grooved or lined surfaces, it is never too early to start protecting them.
 In fact, the sooner, the better.
-Indeed the Centers for Disease Control’s (CDC) web page on dental sealants states that It is best if the sealant is applied soon after the teeth have erupted, before they have a chance to decay.
+Indeed the Centers for Disease Control’s (CDC) web page on dental sealants states that it is best if the sealant is applied soon after the teeth have erupted, before they have a chance to decay.

 Does Getting Dental Sealants Hurt or Sting?

 Not at all.
 The only thing your child might not like is having a mouth full of cotton to keep teeth surfaces as dry as possible before applying the sealant, but this takes only a few minutes.
 Proper application of dental sealants for children requires a thorough cleaning of the teeth before sealing so that no bacteria are sealed into the teeth.
 Depending on the condition and anatomy of the teeth, this may also require pumice or air abrasion.
-A completely dry surface is necessary for a perfect seal and Dr. Deb is meticulous about this aspect of the procedure to produce best results and the longest lasting sealant possible.
+A completely dry surface is necessary for a perfect seal and our dentists are meticulous about this aspect of the procedure to produce best results and the longest lasting sealant possible.
 Your kids are welcome to bring their iPod's, headphones or other music players to entertain and distract themselves when getting a sealant.

 An Excellent Investment in Dental Health